 - (c) Responsibilities. - (1) Departments and agencies. - (i) Departments and agencies should conduct a formal program of Government monitoring of contractor policies, procedures, and practices for controlling costs (cost monitoring) at contractor locations where- - (A) Sales to the Government, as determined by the contract administration offices, during the contractor's next fiscal year are expected to exceed \$200 million in contracts- - (1) Based on costs incurred; or - (2) Negotiated based on projected costs. - (B) The contract administration office determines the cost benefits derived from monitoring the individual contractors with less than \$200 million in other than firm fixed-price and fixed-price with economic price adjustment contracts to be warranted; or - (C) Significant Government business exists and is specifically directed by the head of the contracting activity. - (ii) Departments and agencies are responsible for designating the cost monitoring sites and discontinuing them when the criteria are no longer met. - (2) Contract administration offices. - (i) Contract administration offices (CAOs), which are designated as cost monitoring sites, are responsible for- - (A) Assigning a cost monitoring specialist (CMS) to conduct the program.
-The CMS may be the administrative contracting officer (ACO) or any other CAO employee whose normal function relates to evaluation of contractor performance. - (B) Reviewing and approving the cost monitoring plan for the next fiscal year and the cost monitoring report from the concluding fiscal year. - (ii) The ACO is responsible for- - (A) In the absence of a CMS, ensuring completion of the CMS duties referenced in paragraph (iii) of this section; - (B) Considering review results in direct and indirect rate negotiations and contract negotiations; - (C) Ensuring the contractor implements corrective action recommended in the cost monitoring review reports; - (D) Resolving disputes with the contractor regarding cost monitoring review findings, conclusions, or recommendations. - (iii) The CMS is responsible for managing the cost monitoring effort within the CAO and coordinating planned effort with the contract auditor.
-This includes- - (A) Preparing and maintaining an annual written cost monitoring plan for reviewing contractor operations (see paragraph (d)); - (B) Maintaining an inventory of planned and completed CAO, Defense Contract Audit Agency (DCAA), and other Government reviews and audits in order to mitigate duplication of efforts; - (C) Monitoring contractor direct and indirect rates and factors during the year, making comparisons to historical actual costs and to contractor proposed or negotiated forward pricing rates and factors, and providing rate recommendations based on their analysis; - (D) Performing approved functional reviews of contractor activities, to include assisting Government personnel in obtaining access to pertinent contractor policies, procedures, and related data; - (E) Advising the ACO and CAO management of corrective action recommended to improve inefficient or uneconomical contractor conditions, policies, or practices, to include preparing, for the ACO's consideration when appropriate, a Notice of Intent to Disallow or Not Recognize Costs;
+The CMS may be the administrative contracting officer (ACO) or any other CAO employee whose normal function relates to evaluation of contractor performance. - (B) Reviewing and approving the cost monitoring plan for the next fiscal year and the cost monitoring report from the concluding fiscal year. - (ii) The ACO is responsible for- - (A) In the absence of a CMS, ensuring completion of the CMS duties referenced in paragraph (iii) of this section; - (B) Considering review results in direct and indirect rate negotiations and contract negotiations; - (C) Ensuring the contractor implements corrective action recommended in the cost monitoring review reports; and - (D) Resolving disputes with the contractor regarding cost monitoring review findings, conclusions, or recommendations. - (iii) The CMS is responsible for managing the cost monitoring effort within the CAO and coordinating planned effort with the contract auditor.
+This includes- - (A) Preparing and maintaining an annual written cost monitoring plan for reviewing contractor operations (see paragraph (d));